appwrite/appwrite/CONTRIBUTING.md

 We would 💖 you to contribute to Appwrite, but we would also like to make sure Appwrite is as great as possible and loyal to its vision and mission statement 🙏.

-For us to find the right balance, please open an issue explaining your ideas before intoducing a new pull requests.
+For us to find the right balance, please open an issue explaining your ideas before introducing a new pull requests.

 This will allow the Appwrite community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.